 After hours and weekend access will vary based on scheduled campus activities.
-The event planner will notify Facilities team and campus police of the times of the event and the times they are requesting the gates to be opened.
+The event planner will notify the facilities team and campus police of the times of the event and the times they are requesting the gates to be opened.